-For many of the models, a key source of pronunciation information (if not the original starting point) is J.C.
-Wells’ three-volume series Accents of English (CUP 1982).
+For a numbers of the models, a key source of pronunciation information (if not the original starting point) is J.C.
+Wells’ Accents of English (CUP 1982, three volumes).

-Further varieties are under consideration, including the Englishes of India and East Africa.
+Further varieties are under consideration, including Indian English.

 Whose pronunciations are these?